yannickkirschen/cards-against-dhbw/README.md

 ## Features

 - Multiplayer web application for playing the game *Cards against DHBW*.
-- The Master of Desaster (MOD) can create a game and start it.
+- The Master of Disaster (MOD) can create a game and start it.
 They receive a unique game code that can be shared with other players.
 - Players can join a game by entering the game code.
 - Players can choose a unique name.
 - The MOD can start the game after players have joined the lobby.